Dongen

 Dongen (/nl/) is a municipality and village in North Brabant, in the southern Netherlands.
-In the past it had a profitable leather industry, and a few old shoe factories in the town's older sections remain.
+It formerly had a profitable leather industry, and a few shoe factories in the town's older sections remain.
 The town is near a small river called the Donge, the water of which was used extensively for the leather industry.
 The Aerts automobile was built here in 1899.